 - Stiff shoe

-The newest Ride by Saucony builds on it’s suitability as an everyday trainer while lightening up shoe and improving the overall fit.
+The newest Ride by Saucony builds on its best qualities as an everyday trainer while lightening up the shoe and improving overall fit.

-Finally, you might enjoy the wider toebox added to the model as well as the Tri-flex outsole, which offers a natural running feel.
+Finally, you might enjoy the wider toe box on the model as well as the Tri-flex outsole, which offers a natural running feel.